desihub/desiutil/doc/desiInstall.rst

 -----------------

-After the product name and version have been determined, desiInstall constructs the full URL pointing to the product/version.
-And runs the code necessary to verify that the product/version really exists.
+After the product name and version have been determined, desiInstall constructs the full URL pointing to the product/version and runs the code necessary to verify that the product/version really exists.
 Typically, this will be ``svn ls``, unless a GitHub install is detected.